Locating Risk: Task Designers and the Challenge of Risk Disclosure in RAI Content Work: Methods

 We conducted semi-structured interviews using a protocol designed to surface how task designers perceive and enact responsibility for worker well-being during crowdsourced RAI content work.
 Interviews were conducted remotely via video conferencing software and lasted between 60 and 90 minutes.
 Each session began with a review of the consent form, followed by verbal confirmation of consent.
 Participants were informed that they could skip any question or end the interview at any point.
 All interviews were audio-recorded with permission and then transcribed by Otter.ai.

 The interview protocol was organized into five main sections: (1) background and context, (2) task setup and motivations, (3) task information and communication, (4) post-launch task management, and (5) debriefing and challenges.
 In the first section, we asked participants to describe their professional background, define Responsible AI in their own terms, and explain how they became involved in RAI content work.
 These opening questions helped situate each participant’s perspective on AI and worker responsibility.
 The core of the interview focused on walking through a specific example of a task the participant had designed that contained sensitive content.
 Participants were prompted to describe the purpose of the task, how it was set up, what platform it was deployed on, and what information was included in the task description.
+Participants were asked to optionally screen-share examples of tasks documented (e.g., in their publications) to better enrich discussions.
 Follow-up questions explored how participants thought about worker experience and risk during the design phase.
-We probed decisions about what to disclose to workers, how warnings (if any) were written, whether institutional or platform-level resources were consulted.
+We probed decisions about what to disclose to workers, how warnings (if any) were written, and whether institutional or platform-level resources were consulted.
 Later sections asked participants to reflect on what happened after a task was posted: how they monitored worker responses, whether they received any complaints or feedback, and if or how they adjusted the task in response.
 Participants were also asked about their use of communication channels with workers, including whether they allowed message-based feedback or requests for task rejection appeals.
 In the final portion of the interview, participants reflected on broader challenges they faced in disclosing risk, managing transparency, and balancing competing priorities such as data quality, ethical obligations, and platform constraints.